Eastern blue-tongued skink: Olfaction

 The eastern blue-tongued skink has an olfactory epithelium that appears to be of the pseudo-stratified type and is loosely packed.
 The underlying Bowman glands and other supporting cells secrete to the olfactory epithelium's surface, which has cilia from sensory cells and microvilli from supporting cells.

 Venom

-Tiliqua scincoides scincoides are not venomous or deadly to humans.
+T. s. scincoides are not venomous or deadly to humans.
 Bites from this skink will cause pain and leave a bruise; however, they will not cause any long-term effects.

 Interactions with humans and livestock

 The eastern blue tongue can adapt to suburban living.
 The skink can be found in gardens or basking in the sun on roads or drain pipes.
-As Tiliqua scincoides scincoides can live in urban areas, it can face injury from house pets, such as cats and dogs, be hit by cars, or harmed by gardening tools.
+As T. s. scincoides can live in urban areas, it can face injury from house pets, such as cats and dogs, be hit by cars, or harmed by gardening tools.